The Belarusian arms business: new deals and old collisions

 Another issue for Belarusian Geely advocates is the global transition towards electric cars.
 In the coming decade, electric cars may reach prices comparable to their gasoline-powered counterparts and sales are projected conquer a larger share of the global market.
 For short-term, the production of petrol-engined Geelys can be justified by huge oil reserves and the absence of legislative incentives to sell electric vehicles in both Russia and Belarus.
 At first glance, Belarus appears to be taking an approach that risks lagging behind global trends in the very near future.
 But in fact, the Belarusian government is already trying to anticipate the shift to electric vehicles.

 In August 2017, President Lukashenka personally tested and praised the latest Tesla electric car model from the US.
 The president urged Belarusian developers to use Tesla as an example.
 That same month, the National Academy of Sciences unveiled the first Belarusian electric car.
 The prototype is based on the Geely SC7 series, which is assembled in Belarus.
 Deputy Prime Minister Uladzimir Siamaška noted that with the commissioning of the Belarusian nuclear power plant, Belarus will need to increase its consumption of electric energy.
 According to Siamaška, in the next three to four years, Belarus will mass produce electric cars.
+(Related material: where to buy Tesla shares in the UK according to stockapps)

 However, if Belarusians want to develop their own electric car, they must hurry.
 In October 2017, the Russian government sent a letter to all key ministries and state institutions calling for unprecedented measures to stimulate demand for electric-powered transport.
 The letter spoke of subsidy programs, preferential car loans and auto leasing for electric vehicles.
 Owners of shopping and entertainment centres will be awarded tax incentives for installing electric recharge stations.
 In particular, support will be provided to manufacturers of electric vehicles—both domestic and foreign enterprises—who localise assembly in Russia.
 The letter also suggests the government will set minimum purchasing quotas for electric vehicles for various state institutions.
 Given that many Russian auto producers have already begun work on electric cars, Belarusians will need to invent something truly extraordinary to be competitive.